 - 1 point per $1 spent on all other purchases

-With your points you can redeem a $150 annual travel credit, National Bank investments, gift cards, merchandise, and cash back.
+The À La Carte rewards program has some unique redemption options, including a $150 annual travel credit, National Bank investments, gift cards, merchandise, and cash back.

 Scotiabank American Express Card